 Wildlife and Natural Attractions: Wildlife is scarce during the long Adirondack winters, but you will be joined by a variety of birds and may be lucky enough to glimpse a fox or fisher.

 Getting There: Rte 87 North to Exit 21 for Lake George, Rte 9N.
 Turn right onto Rte 9N north.
 Turn left onto Rte 9N/Canada St. Turn left onto Rte 9L/East Shore Dr. and go toward the lake, taking a right hand turn onto Pilot Knob Road when the road splits.
 Follow this road for another 3 miles until you see a large DEC sign on the right side marking the parking lot for the trailhead.
 Get directions to Buck Mountain from Google Maps

 Nearby Attractions: Hikes in the village: Colonial Wars of Lake George and Lake George Historical Sites.
 Contact the Lake George Chamber of Commerce or visitadirondacks.com for more information.

 Newcomb (Essex County)

 For a unique winter experience, join other cross-country skiers and snowshoers for three Winter Weekends/Open Houses at Camp Santanoni, a 19th-century Adirondack Great Camp.
 Snowshoes will be available for loan.
 Follow the carriage road from the impressive stone Gate House through dense forest.
 Warm up by the fire at the sprawling Main Lodge, and get a hot drink at the quaintly quirky Artist Studio, before heading back.
-Open Houses are scheduled for Jan 19-21, Feb 16-18 and March 16-17, but trails are open year-round.
+Open Houses are typically scheduled for January, February and March, but trails are open year-round.